 The portfolio is suitable for investors with long term investment horizon.
+While investors have the flexibility to withdraw early, it will attract exit load.

 XXVI.
 ASK EDGE PORTFOLIO: -

 Investment Objective: To build a portfolio of businesses across range of market capitalization (large, mid and small cap), representing quality and superior long-term compounding potential.